rdi-berkeley/responsible-genai/index.md

 TBA
  -->

-## Enrollment and grading
+## Enrollment and Grading
 Students are strongly encouraged to have had experience and basic understanding of Machine Learning and Deep Learning before taking this class, e.g., have taken courses such as CS182, CS188, and CS189.
 Graduate students should enroll in CS294-196.
 Undergraduate students should enroll in CS194-196.

 ***If you are not able to enroll in the class, please fill out the <a href="https://forms.gle/i7d4rryctc3JN4cC9">signup form</a> and we will get back to you as soon as possible.***

 This is a variable-unit course.
-All enrolled students are expected to participate in lectures.
+All enrolled students are expected to participate in lectures in person.
 Students enrolling in one unit are expected to submit an article that summarizes either one of the lectures or the <a href="https://rdi.berkeley.edu/events/sbcberkeley">Future of Decentralization, AI, and Computing Summit</a>.
 Students enrolling in more than one units are expected to submit a lab assignment and a project instead of the article.
 The project of students enrolling in 2 units should have a written report, which can be a survey in a certain area related to LLMs.